zaproxy/zaproxy-website/site/content/blog/2016-03-29-zap-newsletter-2016-march/index.md

 _This section details enhancements that have been made to the core and are available in the latest weekly release._
 The traditional spider has been updated so that you can constrain it to a subtree when using it via the UI or API.
-For example this means that with this option if you start spidering from https://www.example.com/app1 you can be sure that it wont explore any other apps under https://www.example.com/ - without this option it will explore anything in that domain it finds links to.
+For example this means that with this option if you start spidering from `https://www.example.com/app1` you can be sure that it won't explore any other apps under
+`https://www.example.com/` - without this option it will explore anything in that domain it finds links to.

 ZAP now records a range of site based statistics, including:

-  * Response codes, eg
+  * Response codes, e.g.
     * stats.code.200
     * stats.code.302
-  * Content types, eg
+  * Content types, e.g.
     * stats.contentType.text/css
     * stats.contentType.text/html;charset=utf-8
-  * Tags (some of which are built in but can also be user defined), eg
+  * Tags (some of which are built in but can also be user defined), e.g.
     * stats.tag.Password
     * stats.tag.Hidden
     * Anticsrf tokens generated
     * stats.acsrf.anticsrf
-  * Response times (using a logarithmic scale) eg
+  * Response times (using a logarithmic scale) e.g.
     * stats.responseTime.1
     * stats.responseTime.2
     * stats.responseTime.4
     * stats.responseTime.8
     * stats.responseTime.16
-  * Authentication information, eg
+  * Authentication information, e.g.
     * stats.auth.success
     * stats.auth.failure
     * stats.auth.state.loggedin